-The new Sustainable Finance Disclosure Regulation [SFDR] came into effect in March 2021.
+As of March 2021 the new Sustainable Finance Disclosure Regulation [SFDR] came into effect.
 This regulation is developed to drive sustainable investment.
 The SFDR will have big impact on asset managers, banks and fund brokers.
-In the past months we have published a blog series focusing on the SFDR, the obligations, the timelines, the definitions and the indicators to help you get your head around the subject.
-And to ensure you are well prepared for the new regulation.
+We offer you a complete blog series focusing on the SFDR, the obligations, the timelines, the definitions, and the indicators to help you get your head around the subject.
+In our blog posts we focus on the impact of this regulation to you as a Financial Market Participant to ensure you are well prepared for the new regulation.

 SFDR Adverse Sustainability Impacts Statement

 Article 4 of the RTS on SFDR states that by 30 June of each year the FMP is required to publish the so-called “Adverse Sustainability Impacts Statement” on their website.
 A prescribed format of this statement is set out in the RTS in Annex 1.
 This template consists of seven main elements:

 - Details on the Adverse Sustainability Impact Statement

 - Description of policies to assess principal adverse sustainability impacts

 - Description of actions to address principal adverse sustainability impacts